beinson360-sys/vbs-Prank-Virus-Harmless-/README.md

 4: TypeShut.vbs / Opens a InputBox with the text "type in yur pin!" if you klick on okay the computer restarts.

+5: MsgNote.vbs / Open a msg box and a notepad window with the Text "I SEE YOU!!!"